MariamH78/Simulink-Viewer/README.md

 ## Motivation
 The aim of this project is to develop a software tool that can read Simulink MDL files and display their contents in a user-friendly way using a Java-based graphical user interface (GUI).
 Simulink is a popular simulation and modeling environment used in various industries, including automotive, aerospace, and electronics.
 The Simulink MDL files contain the model information, which is used to simulate and analyze the system behavior.

 The tool will provide users with the ability to load Simulink MDL files and view their contents in a hierarchical structure.
 The GUI will allow users to navigate through the model components and see their properties and connections.
-The tool will also enable users to interactively modify the model and visualize the changes in real-time.

-The software will consist of two main components: a Simulink MDL file parser and a Java-based GUI.
+The software consists of two main components: a Simulink MDL file parser and a Java-based GUI.
 The parser will be responsible for reading the MDL file and extracting the model information, including the block diagram, parameters, and connections.
-The GUI will provide a user-friendly interface for displaying the model and enabling user interaction.
+The GUI will provide a user-friendly interface for displaying the model.

 ## Features
 Key features of the software tool include: